Characters of the Yakuza series: Toranosuke Sengoku

-Hiroshi Hayashi (林 弘, Hayashi Hiroshi) is a member of the Omi Family working for Akira Nishikiyama to kidnap Haruka Sawamura during the events of the first game.
+Hiroshi Hayashi (林 弘, Hayashi Hiroshi) is a member of the Omi Family working for Akira Nishikiyama to kidnap Haruka Sawamura during the events of Yakuza.
 Hayashi and his men meet Kazuma Kiryu at Mizuki's bar, Ares, on top of the Millennium Tower.
 Hayashi corner Kiryu and demands Haruka be handed over.
 Kiryu resists, defeating them.

 In Yakuza 2, he has left the Omi Family and started working for Ryuji Goda and Go-Ryu Clan.
 Hayashi and seven men are sent to attack the transformer room that serves Kage's new surveillance point in the Millennium Tower.
 He is once again defeated by Kazuma Kiryu.